 - episodes 39 and 40 of the Savvy Shopkeeper Retail Podcast

-- free resources from the Shopkeepers Academy (be sure to check out the Break Even Analysis spreadsheet!)
+- Join the Shopkeepers Lab to get access to the Break Even Analysis spreadsheet

 - [03:11] Normal fears about buying for Q4